Frequently Asked Questions

 Many students choose a cognitive science major in preparation for further education at the graduate level.
 Training in cognitive science will provide the student with a solid foundation for graduate-level work in any area of cognitive studies: psychology, artificial intelligence, linguistics or neuroscience.
 Other students choose a cognitive science major because its interdisciplinary scope leaves the student well-positioned for careers in areas such as medicine or business.
 Finally, some students choose cognitive science in order to pursue opportunities in education, computer-based design, interface technology, and so on.

-Maggie Smith is the Cognitive Science Career Advisor, and provides career exploration and job/internship search advising for students majoring in Cognitive Science from WCAS.
-Feel free to contact her for more information.
+Jose Santos is the Cognitive Science Career Advisor, and provides career exploration and job/internship search advising for students majoring in Cognitive Science from WCAS.
+Feel free to contact him for more information.
 The Northwestern Career Advancement (NCA) website is also a useful resource.